How the Red Sea crisis could affect the global economy (analysis)

 “This is another disruption in the supply chain,” Gene Seroka, executive director of the Port of Los Angeles, told CNN.
 “It’s not going to go away in three or four weeks.”

-According to CH Robinson Burgess, and even if the attacks stopped today, allowing most ships to cross the Red Sea, the past effects may still persist for some time.
+And even if the attacks stopped today, allowing most ships to cross the Red Sea, the past effects could still continue for some time, according to CH Robinson Burgess.
 “The disruption and delays that are already occurring will take a long time to resolve.”

 (TagstoTranslate)World Economy(T)Red Sea(T)Transportation

-Note: editor’s Note: This article was updated on Friday, January 12.